Performing a Sign Test In Exercises 7–22, (b) find the critical v... | Study Prep in Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical procedure that evaluates two competing hypotheses: the null hypothesis (H0) and the alternative hypothesis (H1).
-In this scenario, the null hypothesis posits that the median age of users is 30 or less, while the alternative hypothesis suggests it is greater than 30.
-The outcome of the test will indicate whether there is sufficient evidence to reject the null hypothesis in favor of the alternative.
+Hypothesis testing is a statistical procedure that evaluates two competing hypotheses: the null hypothesis (no effect or difference) and the alternative hypothesis (an effect or difference exists).
+In this scenario, the null hypothesis would state that there is no change in pain intensity scores after treatment, while the alternative hypothesis posits that there is a decrease.
+The outcome of the Sign Test will provide evidence to support or reject these hypotheses.

 Recommended video: